open-telemetry/community/docs/how-to-handle-public-calendar.md

 ## Zoom bombing prevention

-All members of opentelemetry-calendar-contributors@googlegroups.com has access to [this document](https://docs.google.com/document/d/1gt9ctxKGPrM_XTINqLgkSxYypdrczHkt2znjwgBU4UU/edit#) explaining how to deal with inappropriate behavior in Zoom.
+All members of opentelemetry-calendar-contributors@googlegroups.com have access to [this document](https://docs.google.com/document/d/1gt9ctxKGPrM_XTINqLgkSxYypdrczHkt2znjwgBU4UU/edit#) explaining how to deal with inappropriate behavior in Zoom.